StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 For the solutions to exercises 9, 10, and 11, please see the Jupyter notebooks available at https://github.com/ageron/handson-ml2.

+## Mobile[42]

+The runPix2PixBlurryModel method is similar to the code in the previous chapters where we used an image input to feed into our models.

 ## Reference

 ```md